Large cryogenic pellets to advance new fusion technology

 "We have a very conservative and flexible approach to disruption mitigation on ITER," said Larry Baylor, a distinguished scientist in plasma technologies and applications at ORNL, "with different locations for material to be injected, different types of material, and different response times.
 We are also designing the system in a way that will allow for evolution of the mitigation technology."

-A 16 mm neon—deuterium pellet, indicated by an arrow, captured with a high speed camera as it travels from left to right at about 300 meters per second in a test stand at the Oak Ridge National Laboratory Pellet Lab.
+A 16 mm neon—deuterium pellet, indicated by an arrow, captured with a high speed camera as it travels from left to right at about 300 metres per second in a test stand at the Oak Ridge National Laboratory Pellet Lab.
 Photo: ORNL

 Two approaches have been developed to help reduce the effects of plasma disruptions: massive gas injection and shattered pellet injection.
 Both deliver material to the plasma within milliseconds.
 By injecting material to the plasma, ITER operators will be able to manage plasma energy in a way that lessens thermal loads and mechanical stresses on the plasma-facing components of the machine.
 The injected material can also inhibit the formation of runaway electrons, which occur when electrons are accelerated by the electric field in the plasma during a disruption.